-Legal reserve is computed in accordance with Qatar Central Bank (QCB) regulations and Qatar Commercial Companies' Law No. 11 of 2015 and the Articles of Association of the Company, 10% of the profit for the year is required to be transferred to a legal reserve, until such reserve balance equals 100% of the issued capital.
-The reserve is not normally available for distribution, except in the circumstances stipulated by the above mentioned law.
-The legal reserve balance represents the accumulated legal reserve for the years ended 31 December 2018, 2019 and 2020.
+Legal reserve is computed in accordance with Qatar Central Bank (QCB) regulations and Qatar Commercial Companies' Law No. 11 of 2015 (as amended by Law No.8 of 2021) and the Articles of Association of the Company, 10% of the profit for the year is required to be transferred to a legal reserve, until such reserve balance equals 100% of the issued capital.
+The reserve is not normally available for distribution, except in circumstances specified in the Qatar Central Bank (QCB) regulations/Qatar Commercial Companies Law.